NullVoxPopuli/ember-resources/README.md

 }
 ```

-`this.info.value` will be `6`
+`this.info.value` will be  `undefined`, then `6` and will not change when `num` changes.

 ### Thunks

 With the exception of the `useResource` + `class` combination, all Thunks are optional.
-The main caveat is that if you want your resource to update, you _must_ consume the tracked
+The main caveat is that if your resources will not update without a thunk -- or consuming
-properties during setup / initial execution.
+tracked data within setup / initialization (which is done for you with `useFunction`).

  - The thunk is "just a function" that allows tracked data to be lazily consumed by the resource.